loning/the-binarymath/docs/codex/volume-01-trace-numbers/chapter-020-collapse-decode.md

 **Algorithm 20.1** (Index Extraction): For trace string t = b_n-1...b_1b_0:

 1. Scan from right to left (LSB first)
-2. For each bit position i where b_i = 1
+2. For each bit position k where b_k = 1
-3. Add Fibonacci index i+1 to the set
+3. Add Fibonacci index k+1 to the set
 4. Return sorted index set

 ```text